nausheenrv/flowbit-map-app/README.md

 🗺️ AOI Creation Tool

 A modern web application for defining Areas of Interest (AOI) on satellite imagery using interactive mapping features.
-Built for Flowbit Private Limited's Frontend Engineer Internship Assignment.

-Show Image
-Show Image
-Show Image
-Show Image
-Show Image

-📺 Demo Video
+📺 Demo Video:
-▶️ Watch Demo Video (3-5 minutes)

 📖 Table of Contents